MarcoANT9/simple_shell/README.md

 3-Func_exist.c | Put the path if not exists.
 4-FindPath.c | Create array of pointers with the path.
 5-AppendPath.c | Combinate a command inserted with the directory in which it is located.
-A-interpreter.c | It takes the input and creates the tokens for execution.
+A-Support.c | It takes the input and creates the tokens for execution.
 _man_1_simple_shell | Contains the manual page simple shell.
 AUTHORS | Contains the names of the contributors content to the repository.